dgaydukov/cert-aws/sa/README.md

 * athena udf
 * glue etl job vs athena etl job
 * aws config cf template (check that ec2 is of specific type and alert when type has been changed)
-* Kkinesis firehose real example (with cf template)
+* kinesis firehose real example (with cf template)
 * enable connection draining and see how it works when you de-register instance or it failed
 * create private hosted zone, see how it all works
-* create both memcached/redis elasticache endgine and check how do they work (add snapshot to redis and recover from snapshot to new cluster, add redis replication group)
 * cloudfront vs global accelerator for speed up of requests
 * create data pipeline to ELT from rds to s3
 * create cf template with aws config and see how you can manage config change (add config rule)